 How to THINK About This Topic (History Skills)

 This deep dive covers How to THINK About This Topic (History Skills) within Intolerance and Prejudice for GCSE History.
-Revise Intolerance and Prejudice in America 1920-1973 for GCSE History with 10 exam-style questions and 12 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Intolerance and Prejudice in America 1920-1973 for GCSE History with 12 exam-style questions and 16 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 2 of 14 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position